How to Manage ServBay Databases with TablePlus

 (lightning icon) or useCmd + Enter

-- In the table data view, double-click the cell you want to modify.
+- In the data view, double-click a cell you want to change.

 Save